 A vehicle is usually supported by the air in its tyres, and once there is a puncture, they collapse.
 The unique construction of run flat tyres reduces the potential dangers of a tyre blow-out.
-They have tough rubber inserts which temporarily hold up the weight of your vehicle after a puncture.
+They have tough rubber inserts which temporarily hold up the weight of the vehicle after a puncture.
 This allows drivers additional time – dependent on driving speed, vehicle load and driving conditions – to get to their nearest tyre-fitter.

-Some cars need only run flat tyres, as the suspension set up of the vehicle differs from a car that requires conventional tyres.
-It is a good idea to check your car manual before switching original OEM tyres to run flats or vice versa.
+Some cars need only run flat tyres, as the suspension set-up of the vehicle differs from a car that requires conventional tyres.
+It’s a good idea to check your car manual before switching original equipment manufacturer (OEM) tyres to run flats – or vice versa.

 The fitting of conventional tyres to vehicles originally fitted with run flat tyres will remove the vehicle's run flat capability.
 They will also have no spare tyre.
 This could potentially leave the driver immobile in the case of a deflation and could compromise handling of their vehicle.

-It is therefore recommended to consult with the vehicle manufacturer or tyre manufacturer before replacing a Run Flat tyre with a conventional tyre on such vehicles.
+It is therefore recommended to consult with the vehicle manufacturer or tyre manufacturer before replacing a run flat tyre with a conventional tyre on such vehicles.

 The tread rubber compound used in run flat tyres is generally the same – or similar to – that used in conventional tyres.
 Therefore, tyre wear rates between the two tyre types should be similar.
 It is important to note that the best tyre performance is achieved by maintaining correct inflation pressures for the load and vehicle use.